 Oxfordshire is introducing 20mph on many main roads, on rural roads where they pass through villages and on larger sections of Oxford's main roads.
 Here I look at what is happening - and should be happening - in Oxford.

-- The 20mph changes in South and East Oxford (and on Marston Rd) are planned as part of the Quickways schemes.
+- The 20mph changes in South and East Oxford (and on Marston Rd) were carried out in spring-summer 2022 as part of the Quickways schemes.
 The speed limit changes here accompany centre-line removal and carriageway narrowing using wide advisory cycle lanes.

 - The masterplan for the Oxpens development says (as of November 2021) "Reduce the speed limit along Oxpens Road to 20mph".

-- Making Botley Rd 20mph as far west as the Bullstake Bridge was decided by the previous county government.
+- Making Botley Rd 20mph as far west as the Bullstake Bridge was decided by the previous county government (in April 2021).

 - The preliminary Woodstock Rd corridor plans included only a small extension of 20mph, roughly to Observatory St, but I think the county has been persuaded to extend that much further, to just south of Squitchey Lane.
 This would cover the section with sub-standard width cycle tracks; there are also many minor road junctions and heavily used crossings here.